This post was most recently updated on April 29th, 2023

 Unfortunately, Stamped Concrete Sealers sometimes fail by discoloring and turning milky white or yellow in color and will need to be chemically stripped to fix.

 The main ingredient of a Stamped Concrete Sealer Stripper, Methylene Chloride has now been banned for consumer use in the US.
 The good news is that there are other options that will work.
 The main difference is a longer dwell time to activate.

-Here are the main reasons as to why you will need to strip an old sealer from your Stamped Concrete:
+Here are the main reasons why you will need to strip an old sealer from your Stamped Concrete:

-- A Stamped Concrete Sealers can fail by turning white from moisture trapped under the sealer.
+- Stamped Concrete Sealers can fail by turning white from moisture trapped under the sealer.

-- The Stamped Concrete Sealers used was a cheap brand causing the acrylic in the sealer to turn white from the sun.
+- The Stamped Concrete Sealers used were a cheap brand causing the acrylic in the sealer to turn white from the sun.

 - A buildup of too many applications of sealer through the years.